azamsharp/azamsharp.github.io/_posts/2024-07-29-navigation-patterns-in-swiftui.md

 - [What About Modals?](#what-about-modals)
 - [Conclusion](#conclusion)

-> If you are interested in learning iOS development then check out my courses on https://azamsharp.school.
+> If you are interested in learning iOS development then check out my courses on [AzamSharp School](https://azamsharp.school).

 ### Basic List Navigation